sts10/radiation/README.md

 ### How Do I Write CSS or JavaScript for my Blog?

-The key here is that your template will look for files relative to `public_html/blog.html`.
-So if you put `<link rel="stylesheet" type="text/css" href="css/styles.css">` in the `blog.html.erb` template, it will look for a file at `public_html/css/styles.css`.
-Same thing goes for JavaScript-- I'd recommend createing a `js` directory folder at `public_html/js/` and then putting `<script src="js/app.js"></script>` in the head of your `blog.html.erb` template.
+The key here is that your template will look for files relative to `~/public_html/blog.html`.
+So if you put `<link rel="stylesheet" type="text/css" href="css/styles.css">` in the `blog.html.erb` template, it will look for a file at `~/public_html/css/styles.css`.
+Same thing goes for JavaScript-- I'd recommend creating a `js` directory folder at `~/public_html/js/` and then putting `<script src="js/app.js"></script>` in the head of your `blog.html.erb` template.

 ### Changing Defaults

-If you don't want the Radiation-compiled blog to be located at `public_html/blog.html`, just change it in the Radiation file: `radiation/lib/site_generator.rb` in the following line:
+If you don't want the Radiation-compiled blog to be located at `public_html/blog.html`, just change it in the Radiation file: `~/radiation/lib/blog.rb` in the following line:

 ```
 File.open("../public_html/blog.html", "w") do |f|